GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 The students should within a few minutes notice the two chat related SLOs are degrading.
 The latency SLO is degrading quickly, while the engagement query is degrading slightly less quickly.

-The goal is for them to create burn rate alerts for the SLOs (ideally one creates at the SLO creation and not after things start slowly.)
+The goal is for them to identify which SLOs are burning quickly by estimating the burn rate values.

-This challenge focuses on monitoring SLOs and using burn rate alerts to identify and prioritize service issues.
+This challenge focuses on monitoring SLOs and using burn rates to identify and prioritize service issues.
 Guide students to:

 - Verify initial SLO health: Confirm all SLIs are initially within the acceptable range on the dashboard.
 Analyze error budget: Discuss the "Startup Success Rate" SLO's error budget, its meaning, and how it allows for feature development and maintenance.
 - Observe SLO degradation: Point out the declining performance of the "Chat Latency" and "Chat Engagement Rate" SLOs.
+Also observe the error budget decline.
+The Chat latency is declining rapidly, while Chat engagement is declining more slowly.
 - Create burn rate alerts: Instruct students to create slow (1.5-2.0x) and fast (10x) burn rate alerts for both failing SLOs, emphasizing the importance of proactive alert creation in real-world scenarios.
-- Discuss burn rate concept: Explain that burn rate indicates how quickly the error budget is being consumed, like overspending a monthly allowance.
-- Monitor alert triggers: Have students observe which alerts fire and discuss how the burn rate helps prioritize issues.
+- [Optional] Monitor alert triggers: Have students observe which alerts fire and discuss how the burn rate helps prioritize issues.
+In the lab setting, the alerts might not trigger, so don't be alarmed if they don't see alerts.
-- Highlight the lookback window: Remind students that alerts will trigger only after the lookback period (5 minutes in this case) has elapsed.
-- Verify success criteria: Ensure students have created at least four burn rate alerts and that at least one alert fires for the "Chat Latency" SLO.
+- Verify success criteria: Ensure students have created at least four burn rate alerts and identified the SLOs which need immediate attention.
 - Example view of firing alerts

   ![Alerts firing](images/Alerts-firing.png)

-## Challenge 7: What's Really UP, Doc?
+## Challenge 8: What's Really UP, Doc?

 ### Notes & Guidance